Artist Andy O'Rourke plans more murals for Newport

 “I think it draws attention to her business, but it’s a really eye catching, funny design in its own right and it was nice to do something other than dragons and nature.”

-Earlier this year Mr O'Rouke painted a firey dragon on the site of Mono Metals in Pill. and now there's a second dragon mural, at IDM Doors.
+Earlier this year Mr O'Rourke painted a firey dragon on the site of Mono Metals in Pill. and now there's a second dragon mural, at IDM Doors.

 His work also now adorns a wall at Crownbridge Primary School in Cwmbran, as part of a nature theme.